Alex-E-Mello/Data-Structures-Course/README.md

 # Food Database Project
 Our project demonstrates our grasp of database concepts by implementing a database-backed application using a relational database management system.

-We created a Flask application that showcases information from fast food restaurants and allows you to filter, search, and sort the information.
+We created a Flask application using SQLite that showcases information from fast food restaurants and allows you to edit, filter, search, and sort the information.

 ## Tech
 Our project uses a number of tech to work properly: